AdobeDocs/analytics-platform.en/help/stitching/overview.md

 Unfortunately, not all event-based datasets that are part of your connection in Customer Journey Analytics are sufficiently populated with data to support this attribution out of the box.
 Especially, web-based or mobile-based experience datasets often don't have actual person ID information available on all events.

-Stitching allows to rekey identities within one dataset's rows to ensure the person ID (stitched ID) is available on each event.
+Stitching rekeys identities within one dataset's rows to ensure the person ID (stitched ID) is available on each event.
 Stitching looks at user data from both authenticated and unauthenticated sessions to determine the common person ID value that can be used as stitched ID.
-This rekeying allows for the resolution of disparate records to a single stitched ID for analysis at the person level, rather than at the device or cookie level.
+This rekeying resolves disparate records to a single stitched ID for analysis at the person level, rather than at the device or cookie level.

 Customer Journey Analytics supports two types of stitching: [field-based stitching](fbs.md) and [graph-based stitching](gbs.md).